 Creating public links

-In typical environment you would create a user account for anyone who needs to either upload or download files from the host machine.
+In a typical environment you would create a user account for anyone who needs to either upload or download files from the host machine.
 However, consider a scenario where a business associate or a client needs to send a large file to you.
 Since this is a one-time need, creating a user account for this person is cumbersome and unnecessary.

 To facilitate uploading and downloading files for such occasional users, SynaMan allows you to create a public link, which is an HTML hyper link sent via email to the desired user.
 This user can click the hyper link from his/her email to either upload or download file.